Pragati2006/Face-Tracking-and-Head-Movement-Detection/README.md

 ```

 ### Controls
-- **'q'**: Quit the application and automatically generate the session report.
+- **'q'**: Quit the application and automatically compile the **Cumulative Report**.

-The system will display the live camera feed with bounding boxes, face IDs, and real-time directional labels.
+The system will display the live camera feed with bounding boxes, persistent IDs, confidence scores, and real-time movement labels.

 ## 📊 Session Reports

-Upon exiting, the application saves an aggregate report (e.g., `session_report_20260407_223100.png`) in the project directory.
-This report provides a visual breakdown of the session's overall metrics, measuring the total attention of all participants during the observation period.
+Upon exiting, the application saves a cumulative report (e.g., `session_report_20260408_101500.png`).
+Unlike basic trackers, this report provides:

----
+1.  **A Global Summary**: Total attention and metrics for the entire environment.
+2.  **Per-Person Detail**: Individual pie charts and performance cards for every recognized face, allowing you to compare attention levels between participants.

+--
-*Created as part of a real-time computer vision experiment.*
+*Created as part of a real-time computer vision experiment with advanced ID persistence.*